Armandiux2324/classcheck_web/README.md

 ## Contributors

 - **Jonathan Perez**: Project lead and student at Universidad Tecnológica del Estado de Zacatecas.
-- **Armando Candelas**: Collaborator and fellow student at the same university, contributing to project development and design.
+- **Armando Candelas**: Project lead and student at Universidad Tecnológica del Estado de Zacatecas.
+- **Both**: Jonathan Perez and Armando Candelas are the owners and collaborators of the project.

 ## Objective